-- Adjustment and assembly work may be carried out only by qualified personnel. - ▶ Only the adjustments described in these instructions for use may be carried out. - ▶ Settings may only be changed within the allowable adjustment ranges; otherwise, the stability of the product may be impaired (see this section and the "Technical data" section).
-If you have questions, contact the manufacturer's service department (see inside back cover for addresses). - Only conduct tests in the presence of an assistant. - ▶ Unless expressly described, you may not change any settings with a person sitting in the product. - Secure the user against falling out during all tests. - ▶ Before testing setting changes with the user seated, firmly tighten all screw connections. - Check for safe function before delivering the product.
+- Adjustment and assembly work may be carried out only by qualified personnel. - ▶ Only the adjustments described in these instructions for use may be carried out. - ➤ Settings may be changed only within the allowable adjustment ranges; otherwise, the stability of the product may be impaired (see this section and the "Technical data" section).
+If you have questions, contact the manufacturer's service (see www.ottobock.com for addresses). - ► Conduct tests only in the presence of an assistant. - ▶ Unless expressly described, you may not change any settings with a person sitting in the product. - Secure the user against falling out during all tests. - ▶ Before testing setting changes with the user seated, firmly tighten all screw connections. - ► Check for safe function before delivering the product.